 >

 The behavioral story is more interesting.
 Across the 312 threads we tracked, the repurchase pattern doesn't sort by filter system — it sorts by how the sunscreen feels in hour six.
-Round Lab Birch Juice's 92 mentions cluster around "still doesn't feel greasy after 8 hours of wear."
+Round Lab Birch Juice's widely discussed cluster around "still doesn't feel greasy after 8 hours of wear."
 Beauty of Joseon Relief Sun's 46% greasy/breakout mentions cluster on oily/combination skin types specifically.
 Biore UV Aqua Rich pulls equally well across all skin types because it's the lightest texture of the three.

 >